ManuelMagalhaes/Day-One-2-Alfred-Workflow/README.md

 This is my personal Alfred workflow to create entries in Day One 2.
 This extension allows to create entries, in the default journal or a specified one, and making them starred using Alfred.
 It's also possible to create entries with multiple lines by using "/n".

+The Day One 2's CLI tool needs to be installed to use this workflow.
+Instructions are available here: http://help.dayoneapp.com/day-one-2-0/command-line-interface-cli

 __Usage__